Alex-FSRG/cpython-ios6-armv7/README.md

 * the available compiler and SDK are significantly older than those normally used to build CPython 3.10.

+## Install

+You can install this port from Cydia repo https://alex-fsrg.github.io/repo, install .deb file from releases, or build it from Sorce

 ## Building from Source

 See [build.md](build.md)